The shift has arrived, and video is King!

 10 Ways to Practice EVERY WEEK!

 In order to grow proficiency, you have to practice the skill.
-This means whipping out your video device, be it a smartphone or actual video camera.
+This means whipping out your video device, be it a smartphone or an actual video camera.
 Make an effort to practice several times a week.
 Remember, you have to model the behavior.
 If you expect others to practice and learn new skills – so do you!
 Here are some practice suggestions:

 - Grilling dinner, interview the cook